vitessio/website/content/en/docs/18.0/reference/vreplication/movetables.md

 target.
 This implies the following limitations
 * if the workflow breaks at any time during the copy phase it will have to be cancelled and restarted as a new workflow.
 * since the copy phase works with a single snapshot of all tables it could take a long time to complete if the tables are large or the network is slow.
+You may want to increase the default `--vreplication_copy_phase_duration` vttablet flag which is set to 1 hour by default.
 * the read lock held by the snapshot could impact performance due to the InnoDB History Length on certain hardware if the write-qps is high.